Barcelona Travel Guide – All you need to know!

-Writing my travel guide to Barcelona has been a long time in the making.
-I’ve been living in the city for well over a year and have only just got around to writing a Barcelona travel guide!
+Writing my Barcelona travel guide has been a long time in the making.
+I’ve been living in the city for well over a year and have only just got around to writing it!
 Terrible I know!

 I’ll be the first to admit, I’m not the biggest fan of Barcelona.
 Compared to when I went travelling to Valencia for a few days and really enjoyed the city, I’ve never felt the same way about Barcelona.
 Maybe it’s because I’m working here, but I’m not overly fussed on the place!

 That’s not to say that Barcelona isn’t an interesting city because it is.
 There are many great places to visit, and the history and culture of the city are very interesting.
 I just don’t feel it’s the amazing destination that it’s cracked up to be!

 Anyhoo, as a long-term resident, my Barcelona travel guide should give you some good ideas on how to spend your time in this Mediterranean city.

 Barcelona Travel Guide

 Barcelona is located in the North-East of Spain, in the region of Catalunya.
 It’s the second most populous city in Spain after Madrid.
 The city has an interesting city.
 Like a lot of cities in Spain, Barcelona was founded in Roman times, merged with the Kingdom of Aragon and then assimilated into Spain later on.
 The Catalan people retain a fierce identity, which has resulted in a move for independence from Spain.

 As it’s located on the shores of the Mediterranean, Barcelona’s weather is typical for the region.
 The summers are warm and relatively dry, while winter can be mild and wet.